pyrogram/pyrogram/docs/source/index.rst

 ----------------------------------

 Contents are organized into sections composed of self-contained topics which can be all accessed from the sidebar, or by following them in order using the :guilabel:`Next` button at the end of each page.
+You can also switch to Dark or Light theme or leave on Auto (follows system preferences) by using the dedicated button in the top left corner.

 Here below you can, instead, find a list of the most relevant pages for a quick access.

 First Steps
 ^^^^^^^^^^^